ondras12345/AlarmClock/docs/manual.md

 This feature can by enabled by clicking on the `i` button in the GUI.
 The button should change to uppercase `I`, indicating that the feature is on.
-It disables automatically after the set time, but it can be manually disabled by pressing the same button again.
+It disables automatically after the set amount time, but it can be manually disabled by pressing the same button again.

 ## Ringing